binkhq/sftp-copy-script/README.md

 }
 ```

-So the simple watch type works as version 1 does.
+So the simple watch type just monitors a directory and uploads the filename prefixed by the slug.

 The regex one will watch a base path, and match regex's against the filepath after the base path.
 I.e if you are watching /home/test and a file
 gets uploaded to `/home/test/lol/n00b.txt` then the regex will be provided `lol/n00b.txt`.
 The destination path can be templated and will be provided